 Cons: This model is optimized for detecting facial images from a mobile phone camera, and thus it expects that face should cover most of the area in the image.
 It doesn’t work well when the face size is small.
 So in the case of CCTV camera images, it doesn’t perform well.

 The latest face recognition algorithm we used is Faceboxes.
 Like BlazeFace, it is a Deep Convolutional Neural network with small architecture and designed just for one class - Human Face.
 Its inference time is real-time fast on CPU.
 Its accuracy is comparable to Yolo for face detection.
 It can detect small and large faces in an image precisely.

 Cons: Evaluation is in progress.

-After detecting faces in an image, we crop the faces and feed it to a Feature Extraction Algorithm which creates face embedding- a multi-dimensional (mostly 128 or 512 dimensional) vector representing features of the face.
+After detecting faces in an image, we crop the faces and feed them to a Feature Extraction Algorithm, which creates face embedding- a multi-dimensional (mostly 128 or 512 dimensional) vector representing features of the face.

-After getting the face-embedding vectors we trained a classification algorithm, K-nearest neighbour (KNN), to classify the person from his embedding vector.
+After getting the face-embedding vectors, we trained a classification algorithm, K-nearest neighbor (KNN), to classify the person from his embedding vector.

 Suppose in an organization there are 1000 employees.
-We create face-embeddings of all the employees and use the embedding vectors to train a classification algorithm that accepts face-embedding vectors as input and returns the name of the person.
+We create face-embeddings of all the employees and use the embedding vectors to train a classification algorithm that accepts face-embedding vectors as input and returns the person's name.

 New tech brings new opportunities

-Advancements in facial recognition have taken great leaps.
+Advancements in facial recognition systems and computer vision have taken great leaps.
 But this is only the beginning of the technological revolution.
-Imagine how powerful the duo of facial recognition algorithms and chatbot technology.
+Imagine how powerful the duo of face recognition algorithms and chatbot technology would be!